 - People who are just plain curious and want to learn about embarrassing or possibly crime-related topics

-While the last two may be sticking points, if you don’t agree with the first three people needing some amount of privacy your opinion doesn’t matter.
+While the last two may be sticking points, if you don’t agree with the first three people needing some amount of privacy, then your opinion doesn’t matter.
 You do not belong in a democracy, we don’t need you.
-For everyone else, you deserve privacy, you have a right to privacy, and you can get privacy with a good VPN that encrypts your traffic.
+But if you agree, you deserve privacy, you have a right to privacy, and you can get privacy with a good VPN that encrypts your traffic.

 'Online privacy is a serious fundamental right, people should think about it the same way as they think about privacy offline.' @nighatdad